 Hollywood is situated in a neighborhood region of Los Angeles, California.
 Known as a Tinseltown and Dream Factory for film production.
 Most of the American film studios are present here for many years.
-Originally founded by Daeida Hartell Wilcox Beveridge who donated the mainland of Hollywood.
-Hollywood became the American film capital and many studios flock down to the area to establish their studios with low priced land.
-Thus the journey of Hollywood begins and still in good shape.
+Originally founded by Daeida Hartell Wilcox Beveridge, who donated the mainland of Hollywood.
+It became the American film capital and many studios flock down to the area to establish their studios with low priced land.
+Thus the journey of Hollywood begins.
 So let’s have a look at some interesting facts about the world’s most famous film industry hub.

 Know more facts – Interesting facts about Malaysia